Team Ceremonies.Scot

 Louise McAllister

-Hello, I am Louise McAllister.
-I am originally from Northern Ireland and have been living in Scotland for the past thirty years or so, moving from Aviemore to Glasgow to Inverness and finally to Aberdeenshire!
+Hi, I’m Louise - originally from Northern Ireland, I’ve been living in Scotland for the past thirty years or so, moving from Aviemore to Glasgow to Inverness and finally to Aberdeenshire!

-I like random acts of kindness, beautiful shoes and dancing, travel, opera, theatre and live music in general.
-Likewise, having my home full of family and friends with lots of food and blethering brings me the greatest of joys.
+Away from my celebrant role, I like plenty of tea and love a scone, random acts of kindness, beautiful shoes and dancing, travel, opera, theatre and live music in general.
+Likewise, having my home full of family and friends with lots of food and blethering brings me the greatest of joys – the messier the better!

 Jill